Financial-Times/origami-website/_specification-v1/sass.md

 - Good: `.o-thing-input {} .o-thing-radio {}`
 - Bad: `.o-thing-input {} .o-thing-input:not([type=radio]) {} .o-thing-input[type=radio] {}`

 Pseudo selectors such as `:focus` or `:hover` **should** be used to style a component's state.
-In the case of `:focus`, Origami components **must** enable a focused style that is distinct from its normal style (the focus style is usually provided by [o-normalise](https://github.com/Financial-Times/o-normalise)).
+In the case of `:focus`, Origami components **must** enable a focused style that is distinct from its normal style (the focus style is usually provided by <a href="https://github.com/Financial-Times/o-normalise" class="o-typography-link--external">o-normalise</a>).

-Where an ARIA role is appropriate ([no ARIA is better than bad ARIA)](https://www.w3.org/TR/2019/NOTE-wai-aria-practices-1.1-20190207/), it **should** be used to style a component's state.
-For example [aria-expanded](https://www.w3.org/TR/wai-aria-1.1/#aria-expanded), with a correctly namespaced selector, **should** be used to style an expandable element:
+Where an ARIA role is appropriate (<a href="https://www.w3.org/TR/2019/NOTE-wai-aria-practices-1.1-20190207/" class="o-typography-link--external">no ARIA is better than bad ARIA)</a>), it **should** be used to style a component's state.
+For example <a href="https://www.w3.org/TR/wai-aria-1.1/#aria-expanded" class="o-typography-link--external">aria-expanded</a>, with a correctly namespaced selector, **should** be used to style an expandable element:

 - Good: `.o-example[aria-expanded=true]`
 - Bad _(if an aria role is avalible)_: `.o-example--expanded`